11 Most FAQ's About Roof Cleaning

 Maintaining great curb appeal is pretty high up on the maintenance budget.
 Lawn care services, landscape maintenance, painting projects, and exterior cleaning are all definite home improvements that give you the best bang for your buck.
 There is nothing that screams curb appeal more than a good house cleaning, fresh mulch, trimmed shrubbery and a thick green lawn.

 One of the biggest eye sores and curb appeal killers is roof mold and fungus.
 Roof mold appears as black stains or streaks on your roof's shingles.
 It can really take away from the beauty of an otherwise gorgeous home.
 So what can be done about these unsightly black streaks?
-We will answer this question and some of the other most frequently asked questions about roof cleaning.
+We will answer this question and some of the other most frequently asked questions about roof cleaning in the following Q&A.

 Q: Can this roof algae be removed?

 A: The good news is YES!.
-A No-Pressure Roof cleaning service is offered by ALL-PRO.
-The roof algae can be killed and removed safely without the use of a pressure washer, this method will restore your roof's appearance and your shingles..
+A No-Pressure Roof cleaning service is offered by ALL-PRO Inc. The roof algae can be killed and removed safely without the use of a pressure washer, this method will restore your roof's appearance and your shingles..

 Q: Will cleaning my roof damage the shingles?